LeeCampbell/IntroToRx/content/C_UsageGuidelines.md

 - Avoid creating side effects.
 If you really can't avoid it, don't bury the side effects in callbacks for operators designed to be use functionally such as `Select` or `Where`. be explicit by using the `Do` operator.
 - Where possible, prefer `Observable.Create` to subjects as a means of defining new Rx sources.
 - Avoid creating your own implementations of the `IObservable<T>` interface.
 Use `Observable.Create` (or subjects if you really need to).
 - Avoid creating your own implementations of the `IObserver<T>` interface.
-Favor using the `Subscribe` extension method overloads instead.
+Favour using the `Subscribe` extension method overloads instead.
 - The application should define the concurrency model.
     - If you need to schedule deferred work, use schedulers
 	- The `SubscribeOn` and `ObserveOn` operators should always be right before a `Subscribe` method.
 (So don't sandwich it, e.g. `source.SubscribeOn(s).Where(x => x.Foo)`.)